RAF Scampton Heritage Centre

 RAF Scampton has had a rich and varied history.
 Search the Internet and you will find no end of references to the exploits of the airmen who served here.
 Of course, our most famous squadron is 617 also known as the Dambusters.
 Post-war Scampton was an extremely important base housing one of the United Kingdoms nuclear deterrents - the Blue Steel Missile.
 Even today Scampton leads an interesting life as home to the RAF Aerobatic Team - The Red Arrows.

-To celebrate the history of Scampton, we have created a station Heritage Centre, it's housed in one of the original WW2 hangers and contains over 1500 artifacts (including a Blue Steel Missile) which will be of interest to all aviation enthusiasts around the world.
-Entry to the Heritage Centre is free to the general public.
-All we ask is that you contact the curator prior to your visit as the Heritage Centre is not permanently manned and due to current security measures access to the station is not possible without prior arrangement.
-This website will hopefully give you a flavour of our rich history and tempt you to come and visit.
+To celebrate the history of Scampton, we have created a station heritage centre.
+It is housed in one of the original WW2 hangers and contains over 400 artifacts (including a Blue Steel Missile) which will be of interest to all aviation enthusiasts around the world.
+Entry to the heritage centre is free.
+All that we ask is that you contact the centre prior to your visit using the contact details below as it is not permanently manned.
+Due to the station being fully operational, security measures means that access to the station is to be pre-arranged.
+A valid passport/driving license should be made available on arrival.
+This website will hopefully give you an insight to our rich history and tempt you to come and visit.

 We gratefully acknowledge the many websites describing the history of RAF Scampton and the Dambusters and hope that if any material found here originates from these sites, the authors will be understanding.
 We have endeavoured to use photographic material owned by the Heritage Centre or the RAF, however, there is often some doubt about the ownership of some old images.
 If you feel we have breached copyright or have not included proper acknowledgements please feel free to contact us.
 Additionally if you find any historical inaccuracies or omissions please contact the Webmaster.